November 2017 Update

 Simply ranking each bag according to its packed size wasn't enough for us.
 We also took the time to see how easy the fit into their stuff sacks, and whether they could fit into a backpack.

 into its storage bag?"
 There's nothing worse than when stowing your bag has more action than an MMA fight.
-Most of the bags fit easily into their storage bag, and surprisingly, we felt the largest bag, the Slumberjack Country Squire 0
+Most of the bags fit effortlessly into their storage bag, and surprisingly, the most enormous bag, the Slumberjack Country Squire 0

 , was one of the easiest to stow.
 Testing determined that the Wenzel Grande